The Many Shades of Sapphire Engagement Rings

 Proving just how desirable these sapphire stones are, they have long been used in jewellery for royal families across the world.
 From the maharajas of India, to the British monarchy, sapphires have taken prime position in some of the finest jewellery collections.
 One of the most recent pieces includes the sapphire engagement ring gifted to Kate Middleton, which just so happened to be the same ring worn by Princess Diana.

 Today, sapphire engagement rings are adored by all types of brides-to-be.
 From those seeking something chic and luxurious, to those wanting a unique alternative to the classic diamond.
-Styles also range from vintage inspired sapphire cluster engagement rings, right through to three stone styles which showcase the very best of both diamonds and the blue precious stone.
+Styles also range from vintage inspired sapphire cluster engagement rings, right through to three stone styles which showcase the very best of both diamonds and the precious blue stone.

 Pink sapphire engagement rings